 Fact: The background noise created by the intelligent sound masking system is not loud enough to impede PA systems broadcasts.
 Through sensors and a patented algorithm, intelligent sound masking system automatically adapts to your workspace acoustics needs, covering sound when needed and backing off when not.

 High-end sound masking systems can also be upgraded to add paging and/or music functions.
 You can experience better speech privacy and clear paging/music system that does not interfere with mass notification systems.

 Fact: Proactive workspace acoustic management does not have to be expensive.
 In fact, you can save more in the long run with the right acoustic solutions.
 Find out the ROI of better speech privacy.

 Creating work zones in large spaces helps in improve workspace acoustics.
 Install demountable walls or acoustic panels as work area partitions to reduce acoustic and visual noise.

-Acoustic panels as table partitions provide employees a sense of privacy and help absorb noise.
-These functional art acoustic panels are available in different colors, shapes and patterns that can go with the overall design of a workplace.
+Acoustic panels as table partitions provide employees with a sense of privacy and help absorb noise.
+These functional art acoustic panels are available in different colors, shapes, and patterns that can go with the overall design of a workplace.